 Donor Advised funds keep you involved with the charitable fund you established.
 You make a gift to create the fund and receive an immediate tax deduction.
 People create endowed (permanent), quasi-endowed (long-term, but not permanent) or non-endowed (non-permanent) donor advised funds.
 Once the fund is created, you recommend favorite charities to receive grants, while we handle due diligence, issue grant checks and maintain the bookkeeping side of things.
 You can also invite family members to be current or future advisors and stipulate a future use of the fund to carry on charitable giving after you’re gone.
 Donor Advised Funds

 This is a short term Donor Advised fund that issues all gifts contributed to qualifying charitable organizations…sort of like a charitable checking account.
-It has no fund minimum size and is not listed in our publications.
+It has no fund minimum size and the balance is not invested in the market, so the entire balance holds steady until used for grants.
 Your name is included with grant checks unless you request anonymity.
 It’s a great way to learn about grantmaking and charitable funds.
-The Community Foundation administers more than 25 CDAs, including some that have existed for more than 12 years.
-Learn more about CDAs.
+The Community Foundation administers more than 25 Gift Accounts, including some that have existed since the accounts were made available in the late 1990s.
+Learn more about Gift Accounts.

 Organization funds are a terrific way to help a favorite charity with ongoing support or a reserve for those years when the budget is more strained than usual.
 Established by a charitable organization or a donor, organization funds help make a charity more self-reliant.
 Organization Funds